cs-open-project/projectsfound/apache/README.md

 Description: HoraeDB is a high-performance, distributed, cloud native time-series database.

 介绍: HoraeDB is a high-performance, distributed, cloud native time-series database.

-### HugeGraph[Incubating]

-Description: A large-scale and easy-to-use graph database

-介绍: A large-scale and easy-to-use graph database

 ### Hunter[Incubating]